carpentries/instructor-training/_episodes/16-lesson-study.md

 - "How should I use learning objectives when preparing to teach?"
 - "How can I adapt my teaching in response to formative assessment?"
 objectives:
-- "Create a learner profile for someone likely to attend a workshop you will teach."
+- "Use a learner profile to think about someone likely to attend a workshop you will teach."
 - "Classify the level of a learning objective in terms of Bloom's taxonomy."
 - "Critically analyze a SWC/DC lesson's objectives."
 - "Describe reverse instructional design and explain why this is useful when preparing to teach."
-- "Summarize the existing Software Carpentry and Data Carpentry lessons."
+- "Identify checkpoints in a lesson for formative assessment."
+- "Recognize instructor notes as a resource for preparation."
 keypoints:
 - "To teach effectively, you have to know *who* you are teaching."
 - "Good learning objectives communicate the intended effect of a lesson on its learners."